-The list below includes the activities that may be financed under this call, but it can be expanded according to the applicants' proposals:
+The list below includes the activities that will be financed under this call, they are mandatory and it could be expanded according to the applicants' proposals and availability of budget.
+Proposals outside these priority sectors will not be considered for funding.